 It is possible to receive a new wire rope with indications.
 The indication may be a welded wire.
-Per the Mil-W-83140 individual wire weld are permissible as long as they are no closer then 20 feet apart in any individual strand.
+Per the specification individual wire welds are permissible as long as they are no closer then 20 feet apart in any individual strand.